Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 We now have a table `flatten_support_tickets` with one ticket per row.
 We also generated unique IDs for each ticket.

-### Rating and Filtering Synthetic Data with and LLM as a Judge.
+### Rating and Filtering Synthetic Data with an LLM as a Judge.

 We want to make sure our data is of high quality.
 Again, we can use an LLM to help us with this task.
 Instead of prompting the LLM to generate the support tickets, we now ask the LLM to rate the synthetic data for two criteria: We want the tickets to be (1) realistic and (2) valid.